Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Conclusions

 \section{Conclusions}

-This paper presents a simple but effective algorithm for network optimization, which applies (mostly complicated) augmentation for generating abundant training data, but uses clean data to refine the model in the last training epochs.
-In this way, it is possible to arrive at a reduced testing loss, with the generalization error and empirical loss balanced.
+This paper presents a simple yet effective approach for network optimization, which adopts (usually complicated) augmentation for generating abundant training data, but switch off these intensive data augmentation to refine the model in the last training epochs.
+In this way, the model often arrives at a reduced testing loss, with the generalization error and empirical loss balanced.
 We also show intuitively that augmented training enables the model to traverse over a large range in the feature space, while refinement assists it to get close to a local minimum.
-Consequently, models trained in this manner achieve higher accuracy in a wide range of image classification tasks, including in CIFAR and ImageNet datasets.
+Consequently, models trained in this manner achieve higher accuracy in a wide range of visual recognition tasks, including in a transfer scenario.

 Our work sheds light on another direction of data augmentation which is complementary to the currently popular trend that keeps designing more complicated manners for data generation.
 It is also interesting to combine refined augmentation with other algorithms, \textit{e.g.}, a cosine-annealing schedule for refinement, or add this option to the large space explored in automated machine learning.